Dr. Hanan Goldberg

 We treat prostate cancer using a wide array of treatment options.

 We are able to provide robotic surgery here as well as many other technological treatment modalities.
-These include performing accurate biopsies, using advanced MRI imaging which may be accompanied by an ai medical imaging platform, robotically operating, and using a multidisciplinary approach with excellent cooperation with the radiation and medical oncology teams.
+These include performing accurate biopsies, using advanced MRI imaging, robotically operating, and using a multidisciplinary approach with excellent cooperation with the radiation and medical oncology teams.

 We rely on the most updated guidelines and minimally invasive techniques.
 Patients are diagnosed, treated and followed over a long-term period, all locally in our clinic.